Welcome to our Staff Directory!

 Meet the friendly faces behind this innovative social enterprise.

-Alyssa is the Office Manager for Artshine.
+Alyssa is the Operations Manager for Artshine.
 She is an alumni from the University of Waterloo, having graduated with an Honours B.A. in Legal Studies and a double-minor in Sociology and Social Development Studies.

 Throughout high school and university, Alyssa took fine art and art history classes, and has visited art galleries around Canada and the United States.
 Over the last five years, she has worked for many Kitchener-Waterloo based companies in guest service and program coordinator roles.
 She is excited to manage Artshine and Arts4All’s day-to-day program operations.